The Hitchhiker's Guide to the Galaxy (novel): Plot summary

 On Magrathea, Zaphod, Ford, and Trillian venture down to the planet's interior while leaving Arthur and Marvin outside.
-Arthur is met by a resident of Magrathea, a man named Slartibartfast, who explains that the Magratheans have been in stasis to wait out an economic recession.
-The Magratheans temporarily reawakened to reconstruct a second version of Earth commissioned by mice, who were in fact the most intelligent species on Earth.
+In the tunnels, Zaphod reveals that his actions are not a result of his own decisions, but instead motivated by neural programming that he was seemingly involved in but has no memory of.
+As Zaphod explains how he discovered this, the trio are trapped and knocked out with sleeping gas.
+On the surface, Arthur is met by a resident of Magrathea, a man named Slartibartfast, who explains that the Magratheans have been in stasis to wait out an economic recession.
+They have temporarily reawakened to reconstruct a second version of Earth commissioned by mice, who were in fact the most intelligent species on Earth.
 Slartibartfast brings Arthur to Magrathea's planet construction facility, and shows Arthur that in the distant past, a race of "hyperintelligent, pan-dimensional beings" created a supercomputer named Deep Thought to determine the answer to the "Ultimate Question to Life, the Universe, and Everything."
-Two philosophers representing a trade association, Majikthise and Vroomfondel, arrived and complained that the computer would remove uncertainty and end their jobs and demanded its deactivation.
-However, Deep Thought revealed that it would take 7.5 million years to complete its calculations and reasoned that during that time they could argue over what the computer's answer will be.
-7.5 million years later the philosophers' descendants asked Deep Thought for the answer, which it announced was the number 42 -- an answer which made no sense.
-Deep Thought then explained to its creators that the answer made no sense to them because they didn't know what the "Ultimate Question" had been in the first place, so he suggested designing an even greater computer to determine what the Ultimate Question was.
-This computer was actually the planet Earth, which was constructed by the Magratheans, and it was five minutes away from finishing its task and figuring out the Ultimate Question when the Vogons destroyed it.
+Deep Thought eventually found the answer to be 42, an answer that made no sense because the Ultimate Question itself was not known.
+Because determining the Ultimate Question was too difficult even for Deep Thought, an even more advanced supercomputer was constructed for this purpose.
+This computer was the planet Earth, which was constructed by the Magratheans, and was five minutes away from finishing its task and figuring out the Ultimate Question when the Vogons destroyed it.
 The hyperintelligent superbeings participated in the program as mice, performing experiments on humans while pretending to be experimented on.

 Slartibartfast takes Arthur to see his friends, who are at a feast hosted by Trillian's pet mice.
-They reject the idea of building a new Earth to start the process over, because they have decided Arthur's brain likely contains the Ultimate Question, and so a new Earth would not be needed.
+The mice reject as unnecessary the idea of building a new Earth to start the process over, deciding that Arthur's brain likely contains the Ultimate Question.
 They offer to buy Arthur's brain, leading to a fight when he declines.
-Zaphod saves Arthur from having his brain removed as police from the planet Blagulon Kappa arrive to arrest Zaphod.
+The group manages to escape when the planet's security system goes off unexpectedly, but immediately run into the culprits: police in pursuit of Zaphod.
 The police corner Zaphod, Arthur, Ford and Trillian, and the situation seems desperate as they are trapped behind a computer bank that is about to explode from the officers' weapons firing.
 However, the police officers suddenly die when their life-support systems short-circuit.
 Suspicious, Ford discovers on the surface that Marvin became bored and explained his view of the universe to the police officers' spaceship, causing it to commit suicide.
 The five leave Magrathea and decide to go to The Restaurant at the End of the Universe.